IN THIS ARTICLE

-Larger companies have more formalized processes for training, mentoring and promoting a junior software developer because they have a more mature product and larger teams.
+Larger companies have more formalized processes for training, mentoring, and promoting a junior software developer because they have a more mature product and larger teams.

-If you have a lot of hands-on experience, whether in a previous role or passion project outside of classwork, you stand a greater chance of being hired at a startup.
+If you have a lot of hands-on experience, whether in a previous role or a passion project outside of classwork, you stand a greater chance of being hired at a startup.

 2. Understand the hiring process for a software developer

 The standard hiring process generally consists of the following: